kubesphere/website/content/en/docs/pluggable-components/logging.md

       enabled: true # Change "false" to "true".
     ```

+    {{< notice info >}}To use containerd as the container runtime, change the value of the field `.logging.containerruntime` to `containerd`.

+    {{</ notice >}}

     {{< notice note >}}By default, Elasticsearch will be installed internally if Logging is enabled.
 For a production environment, it is highly recommended that you set the following values in this yaml file if you want to enable Logging, especially `externalElasticsearchUrl` and `externalElasticsearchPort`.
 Once you provide the following information, KubeSphere will integrate your external Elasticsearch directly instead of installing an internal one.

     {{</ notice >}}

     ```yaml
     es:  # Storage backend for logging, tracing, events and auditing.
       elasticsearchMasterReplicas: 1   # The total number of master nodes.
 Even numbers are not allowed.